What is in this leaflet

 What it looks like

-Clomid tablets are white with a score line and marked Clomid and 50 on the scored side.
+Clomid tablets are beige, round, flat faced bevel edged with a score line on one side and M into two concentric circles engraved on the other side.

-Each Clomid tablet contains clomiphene citrate (50mg), sucrose, lactose, maize starch and magnesium stearate.
+Each Clomid tablet contains clomifene citrate (50mg), sucrose, lactose monohydrate, maize starch, pregelatinized maize starch, magnesium stearate and iron oxide yellow.

 12-24 Talavera Road